frankfan007/thunder-trader/README.md

 # Thunder Trader

-## Feature
+## Features

 Based on C++ 11, this project implements a quantitative trading system supporting high-frequency transactions.
 The system supports the following characteristics:
+- **Flexibility**

-> * Using plug-ins to support different quotations and trading interfaces, such as CTP, Femas, Dfitc and TWS in China.
+    Using plug-ins to support different quotations and trading interfaces, such as CTP, Femas, Dfitc and TWS in China.
-> * Support multiple accounts and multiple strategies.
+    Support multiple accounts and multiple strategies.
 Each strategy can use multiple quotes, and can place orders for multiple accounts.

+- **Easy to use**
+    Support both linux and windows
+    C/S architecture
+    Client with graphical interface
-> * The real-time tracing of the variables in the policy can be realized by "probe" and the display mode of the data can be customized.
+    The real-time tracing of the variables in the policy can be realized by "probe" and the display mode of the data can be customized.
-> * Supporting the "intervention" of the strategy, by predefining some intervention actions, to achieve a fixed operation in the transaction process.
+    Supporting the "intervention" of the strategy, by predefining some intervention actions, to achieve a fixed operation in the transaction process.

-> * C/S architecture
+- **Efficiency**
+    C++ implementation
+    Asynchronous event driven

+## Documentation

-And welcome to my [personal blog](http://180.76.118.4/).
+Welcome to my [personal blog](http://180.76.118.4/).
 There are detailed introductory manuals.

 > * [Introductory](http://180.76.118.4/HFT-start.html)
 > * [Prepare](http://180.76.118.4/HFT-prepare.html)

 ## Quit start
 This preject is tested in following environment:
 > * gcc 7.2